Nisqually people: Country

 When building Ft.
 Lewis in 1917, the United States government wanted to control land for the project that rightfully belonged to the Nisqually people.
 The War Department negotiated a price of $25 per acre to be paid to the natives for the land the U.S. deemed necessary for the fort.
-The Nisqually people had neither the opportunity nor the funds to fight the government’s acquisition of their lands.
-When the war ended in 1918, the Nisqually people petitioned for their land to be returned to them, as the fort no longer needed to train troops for the war.
-The request was denied by Newton Baker, President Wilson’s Secretary of War.
+The Nisqually people had neither the opportunity nor the funds to fight the government's acquisition of their lands.
+When the war ended in 1918, the Nisqually people petitioned for their land to be returned to them, as the fort was no longer needed to train troops for the war.
+The request was denied by Newton Baker, President Wilson's Secretary of War.
 Cannon and artillery fire from the fort could be heard from the Nisqually reservation for the better part of the next century.

 History

 The Nisqually people have lived in the watershed for thousands of years.
 According to legend, the Squalli-absch (ancestors of the modern Nisqually Indian Tribe), came north from the Great Basin, crossed the Cascade Mountain Range and erected their first village in a basin now known as Skate Creek, just outside the Nisqually River Watershed's southern boundary.
 Later, a major village would be located near the Mashel River.

 The Nisqually have always been a fishing people.
 The salmon has not only been the mainstay of their diet, but the foundation of their culture as well.
 The Nisqually Tribe is the prime steward of the Nisqually River fisheries resources, and operate two fish hatcheries: one on Clear Creek and one on Kalama Creek.

 The Nisqually Tribe is located on the Nisqually River in rural Thurston County, 15 mi east of Olympia, Washington.
 As of the year 2005, the tribe had a service area population of 5,719 Native Americans, 600 of whom reside on the reservation.
 An additional 5,119 service population members live off the reservation in Thurston and Pierce Counties.
-Tribal land holdings, on and near the Nisqually reservation, exceed 1,000 acres (4 km²)—all of which has been reacquired since 1986.
+Tribal land holdings, on and near the Nisqually reservation, exceed 1,000 acres (4 km2)—all of which has been reacquired since 1986.

 The original reservation was established by the Medicine Creek Treaty of December 26, 1854.
-The reservation consisted of 1,280 acres (5.2 km²) on Puget Sound.
-On January 20, 1856, an executive order enlarged it to 4,717 acres (19.1 km²) on both sides of the Nisqually River.
+The reservation consisted of 1,280 acres (5.2 km2) on Puget Sound.
+On January 20, 1856, an executive order enlarged it to 4,717 acres (19.1 km2) on both sides of the Nisqually River.

 On September 30, 1884, land was set aside and divided into one-family allotments on both sides of the Nisqually River.
 The land did not include the river.
 The people lived in peace for a while harvesting fish from the river and growing potatoes on the prairie tracts.

-They also received few government rations.
-In the winter of 1917, the U.S. Army moved onto Nisqually lands and ordered them from their homes without any warning.
-Later, the Army reallocated 3,353 acres (13.6 km²) of their land to expand the Fort Lewis base.